Lazo-Web/ahorro/README.md

 This is a NextJS starter in Firebase Studio.

 To get started, take a look at src/app/page.tsx.
-Este proycto de aplicación paa mi despensa.
+Este proycto de aplicación para mi despensa.